 This is a very common question – particularly with video games.
 Kids really enjoy playing them and are often drawn to the potential of creating them as well.

-- Listen to your heart.
-Good programmers love to program.
-Heck, that’s true for any profession – it’s the “do what you love” admonition.
-If after a while you find yourself dreading the work, perhaps it’s not for you.
+Listen to your heart.
+A good computer programmer loves to program.
+That’s true for any profession; it’s the old “do what you love” admonition.
+If, after a while, you find yourself dreading the work, perhaps it’s not for you.

-- Everyone and their brother seems to want a career programming or testing video games.
+Everyone and their brother seems to want to be a video game programmer.
 That means you’ll be entering a highly competitive market.
-Be prepared to do the work that it takes to excel if you want to compete.
+Be prepared to do the work you need to do to be excellent, and a lot of it, if you want to compete.

-I really need to reiterate the fundamentals.
-Don’t get hung up on what programming language or what platform … programming is more about how you think than whether or not you can express your thoughts in C++ or Java, or on a Mac or a PC.
-“It’s just another language” is something you’ll hear from
+Don’t get hung up on what programming language or platform to learn.
+Programming is more about how you think than whether or not you can express your thoughts in C++ or Java, or on a Mac or a PC.
+“It’s just another language” is something you’ll hear from top-tier programmers.

-Take the programming classes that you have access to: high school, community college, vo-tech, whatever.
-Then go get yourself a Computer Science degree or a closely related Engineering degree.
-I have mixed feelings on whether you need a Master’s degree.
+Take the programming classes you have access to: high school, community college, vo-tech.
+Then go get yourself a Computer Science degree or a closely related Engineering degree.1

-My own pet peeve: PLEASE make sure that you learn assembly language along the way.
-It won’t make sense today, but it’ll help you understand concepts and techniques that a lot of programmers today have trouble with.
-AND it’ll help you write better code and aid in debugging it as well.
+My own pet peeve: Please make sure you learn assembly language along the way.
+It won’t make sense today, but it’ll help you understand concepts and techniques a lot of programmers today have trouble with; it’ll help you write better code and debug it, as well.